 The Jardin de Tuileries is located next to the Louvre Museum and is famous for its green chairs surrounding basins and fountains.

 The Champs de Mars is the park leading up to the Eiffel Tower, providing great views of the tower from below.

-I love strolling the gardens and parks of Paris – it’s one of my favorite things to do and for sure a worthy activity when visiting the city.
+I love strolling the gardens and parks of Paris – it’s one of my favorite things to do and for sure a great reason to visit the city.